 Funding Available for a Limited Time

-The SMARTS program runs until mid-2016 and is supported by the National Research Council of Canada’s Industrial Research Assistance Program (NRC IRAP).
-Selkirk College may be able to provide funding to cover the majority of research costs associated with approved projects.
-In most cases, however, businesses will also be asked to contribute a portion of project expenses.
+The SMARTS program runs until March 2019 and is supported by the National Research Council of Canada’s Industrial Research Assistance Program (NRC IRAP).
+As a result of this support, funding is available to cover the majority of research costs associated with approved projects.
+The company also contributes a portion of project expenses.

 Selkirk Geospatial Research Centre